It isn’t just about how many push-ups you can do, or how fast you can do those hill sprints. Exercise has incredible benefits for your mental health…

 3. More positivity

 Yep, we all know that a burst of exercise produces the brain chemical endorphin, making you feel happier.
 But exercise changes your mood for the better in other ways, too.
-For example, cardio workouts – like the Jennis Fitness HIIT workouts – boost blood flow to the brain while also increasing levels of the feel-good brain chemicals serotonin and dopamine.
+For example, cardio workouts – like Jessica Ennis-Hill's Jennis Fitness HIIT workouts – boost blood flow to the brain while also increasing levels of the feel-good brain chemicals serotonin and dopamine.

 These effects can help reduce your risk of developing depression, according to scientists, while relieving symptoms in people with mild to moderate depression or anxiety.